How To Keep You and Your Guests Safe on Thanksgiving

 • Washing your hands thoroughly before cooking

-• Avoiding cross-contamination between raw meat and food that has already been cooked or doesn’t need to be cooked such as fruits and vegetables
+• Avoiding cross-contamination between raw meat and food that either has already been cooked or doesn’t need to be cooked such as fruits and vegetables

 • Refrigerating perishable leftovers within two hours of cooking them